Or one more dream I cannot make true?

 - Award-Bait Song: "City of Stars" and "Audition (The Fools Who Dream)", both of which were nominated for Oscars (the former winning both the Oscar and the Golden Globe).

 - Babies Ever After: Mia has a child after the time skip, but it's with David, not Sebastian.
 A child with Sebastian is also a part of her Fantasy Sequence.

-- Belligerent Sexual Tension: The leads' relationship starts out this way.
-They first meet when she flips him off in traffic, and they continue sparring through "A Lovely Night," which is all about how there's no chemistry between them, no way no how.
+- Belligerent Sexual Tension: Mia and Sebastian's relationship starts out this way.
+They first meet when she flips him off in traffic, and they continue sparring through "A Lovely Night," which is all about how there's absolutely no chemistry between them.

 - Big "NO!": Seb shouts a big one past midnight in a sleepy Nevada town after having already agitated a neighbor by blaring his car horn searching for Mia.

 - Big "WHAT?!": Sebastian's response to Mia refusing to answer the request of the casting director that attended her one-woman play, because she says any further disappointment would break her.
 He immediately lays into that line of thinking.

 - Bittersweet Ending: Mia and Sebastian end up independently successful, but Mia marries David and has a daughter with him.
 She imagines what could have been if she and Sebastian had ended up together, but she ultimately leaves with her husband, but not before appreciating the name of the club (which she suggested) and the club logo that she designed.
 Sebastian sees Mia in the crowd, and the two share a knowing smile before they part ways.